gentaliti/light-pms/README.md

 Divided it into separate modules or folders, each serving a specific purpose:

 - **Components**: This folder contains reusable components that can be used across different pages or sections of the UI.
 - **Routes**: Here, the pages of the application are organized.
-Each page is represented by a separate file or module, making it easier to manage and navigate between different sections of the UI.
 - **Styles**: This folder is dedicated to managing the styles of the UI components and pages.
-It includes SCSS, or other styling files to ensure consistent visual presentation throughout the application.

 ### Additional notes
 For simplicity, for all the Properties a single local image is used (rather than saving the image path in the database).

+## Infrastrucure